 To become an RIA, you need to pass the Series 65 exam and set up a legal business entity.
 After that, creating an online account with the Investment Adviser Registration Depository (IARD) is necessary for filing Form ADV.

 Filing Form ADV is a critical step in the registration process.
-This form has two parts and provides essential disclosures about your business practices, backgrounds, and potential conflicts of interest to clients and prospects.
+This form has two parts and provides required disclosures about your business practices, backgrounds, and potential conflicts of interest to clients and prospects.
 You must file Form ADV through your IARD online account.

 1. Pass the Series 65 Exam